eilin/learn2code/Extra Exercises/2019-06-18_objects_review.md

         print(char2.name + " wins!")

 # 4.)
-Create 2 characters, arm one with your custom weapon, and have them battle it out!
+Create 2 characters, arm one (or both) with your custom weapon, and have them battle it out!
 ```